 Primary always refers to the left controller and

 The primary usage of OVRInput is to access controller input state through

-GetDown()queries if a control was pressed this frame.
+GetDown()queries if a controller was pressed this frame.

-GetUp()queries if a control was released this frame.
+GetUp()queries if a controller was released this frame.

 There are multiple variations of